romulobil/ocs-inventory-ufpa/README.md

-# Enhancement of OCS Inventory notifications mechanism
+# Enhancement of OCS Inventory Notifications Engine

-This code represents an improve of notification mechanism already present in OCS Inventory NG.
+This code represents an improvement of notification mechanism already present in OCS Inventory NG.

 ## :memo: Requirements:
 For use this code, it's necessary the Docker's correlated package is installed in your machine.
 Thus, make sure: